mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 - such as someone realising what is about to happen

 and looking away – roll 2D.
-On 11–12 the victim was looking right at the flash and suffers DM-6 on all vision- based actions.
+On 11–12 the victim was looking right at the flash and suffers DM-6 on all vision-based actions.
 There is a 50% (1–3 on 1D) chance the penalty is reduced by 1 each round thereafter until it reaches zero.
 On 5–10, the flash was in the subject’s field of view and the DM starts at -2.
 On 2–4, the target